biancarosa/todo-list/README.md

-# flask-app
+# todo-list

-This is a example flask app that can be used as a template repository for new flask apps.
+This is a todo-list app.

 The application relies on the app folder, being the `main.py` its entrypoint.